JensJoschi/variability_timing/methods.md

 Secondly (28.11.2018), we used a wider range of search terms,

-TS = (("day length" OR photoperiod\* OR diapaus\* OR hibern\* OR dorman\*) AND (geogr\* OR "range" OR latitud\* OR longitud\* OR cline$ OR clinal)) but filtered the output by arthropod-related terminology (Supplementary material S1).
+TS = (("day length" OR photoperiod\* OR diapaus\* OR hibern\* OR dorman\*) AND (geogr\* OR "range" OR latitud\* OR longitud\* OR cline$ OR clinal))

+but filtered the output by arthropod-related terminology (Supplementary material S1).
 We found 1683 references in the first search, of which we judged 278 potentially relevant, and 57 met all eligibility criteria.
-In the second search we found further 2362 references (6179 before filtering), with 355 potentially relevant and ygible articles.
+In the second search we found further 2362 references (6179 before filtering), with 355 potentially relevant and 13 eligible articles.
 We did a forward-citation search on the 70 eligible articles of both searches on 4.12.2018 and found 790 new references, which included 117 potential and 4 eligible articles.
 A second forward-citation search on these four articles on 5.12.2018 brought 118 new articles, but none were relevant.
 One further article was found to be wrongly tagged as negative after the search was closed.
-Altogether there were 75 useful references (629 populations).
+Altogether there were 75 useful references (623 populations).

 ### 3.4.
 Inclusion criteria
-11 articles (140 populations) were excluded because they were not accompanied by raw data, tables or figures that allowed further analysis, and the authors were deceased, did no longer have the raw data or did not respond to our emails.
+12 articles (147 populations) were excluded because they were not accompanied by raw data, tables or figures that allowed further analysis, and the authors were deceased, did no longer have the raw data or did not respond to our emails.
 We further removed six articles (26 populations) that were otherwise not usable .
-From the remaining 58 studies we removed 40 further individual populations with less than three day length measurements, and four populations from the southern hemisphere, so 419 populations remained.
-Because some studies reported reaction norms for multiple lines from the same population, there were 433 reaction norms available, and these  433 reaction norms consisted of 2989 individual data points.
+From the remaining 57 studies we removed 43 further individual populations with less than three day length measurements, and five populations from the southern hemisphere, so 402 populations remained.
+Because some studies reported reaction norms for multiple lines from the same population, there were 447 reaction norms available, and these 447 reaction norms consisted of 3035 individual data points.

 ### 3.5.
 Data extraction
-One study (7 populations) reported the slope and midpoint directly,  and the remaining 57 studies presented the raw data as tables (8 studies) or figures (49 studies).
-In the latter case we saved the figure and extracted the data with WebPlotDigitizer Version 3.12 (Rohatgi 2017).
+The reaction norms in 49 of the 57 studies were presented as figures.
+In these cases we saved the figure and extracted the data with WebPlotDigitizer Version 3.12 (Rohatgi 2017).
 Where neccessary, the day length was then rounded or corrected to match the description in materials and methods of the respective study.
 Y-values  that were slightly above 100% or below 0% were set to 100% and 0% respectively.

-Detailed information on number of individuals per point estimate was rarely available (96 reaction norms), as sample sizes were either given as population-level means (16 populations), as global average or range (288 populations), or missed entirely (33 populations).
+Detailed information on numbers of individuals per day length estimate were rarely available (97 reaction norms), as numbers were either given as population-level means (26 reaction norms), as global average or range (291 reaction norms), or missed entirely (33 reaction norms).
 We wish to emphasize that a lack of detailed information should not be confused with an unweighted (“vote-count”) meta-analysis, because the sample size (day lengths per population) was always known.
 Rather, the missing information occurred on a lower level (points within population) than the level of replication (population).
 Where the data was provided, we recorded it for later weighing of the data points.

 ### 3.6.
 Effect size calculation
+Insect diapause timing generally follows a logit-curve, which can be specified via four parameters:

+p(x)=c+((d-c)  )/(1+exp^((b\*(x-e)))) 							(eq.
+1)

+In this equation p(x) is the frequency of diapausing individuals under day length x. e influences the inflection point of the curve, and hence directly represents the axis mean. c and d indicate the lower and upper diapause threshold, and b is the slope of the curve.
+To estimate the variance composition, we calculated variance between and among environments.
+The variance within each environment is that of a Bernoulli draw: px \* (1-px).
+Because multiple p were estimated along an environmental gradient (day length treatments), we define the variance within environments as:

+s_within^2 = sum(px \* (1- px))/n ;	n = number of day length treatments		(eq.
+2)

+s_within^2 constitutes a potential diversified bet-hedging trait, and is maximized by a flat reaction norm at the 0.5 level.
+We define the variance among treatments as the squared standard deviation,

+s_among^2 = sum((px -px_mean)^2) / n 						(eq.3)

+This component may represent phenotypic plasticity and is maximized by a steep reaction norm.
+The relative contribution of variance among environments can then be defined as the ratio of the two components:

+r=  (s_among^2)/(s_among^2+ s_within^2 ) 							(eq.
+4)

+Lastly, phenotypic variance describes the magnitude of phenotypic variation, and can be regarded the sum of the two variance components,

+s= s_among^2+ s_within^2						(eq.
+5)

+Phenotypic variance is zero for flat reaction norms at the 0 % level, and increases as the phenotype move away from 0% in some (s_among^2) or all (s_within^2) environments.

 To derive midpoints and variance components along with a measure of reliability, we modelled each reaction norm as logistic curve according to eq.
 1. Due to the data scarcity (on average seven data points per reaction norm), standard non-linear regression techniques did not always yield reasonable estimates, for example the slope could not be estimated when there was only one data point present on the sloped part of the reaction norm.
 Nevertheless, the range of the possible parameter space can be estimated with Markov chain Monte Carlo methods .
 We thus estimated the 4-dimensional credible parameter space and calculated the variance components based on this parameter space.

 ### 3.6.1 MCMC specifications
-We used rjags () to run Markov chain simulations on each of the 433 reaction norms.
+We used rjags () to run Markov chain simulations on each of the 447 reaction norms.
 We ran 4 replicate chains with lengths of 11,000 iterations and discarded a burn-in of 1,000 iterations.
 We specified our model with (eq.
 1), and consequently chose the binomial density function to estimate the likelihood.
 If specified in the primary study, we used the sample sizes of each day length treatment as number of trials, otherwise we used the global average of the study (see section 3.4).
 For those studies that did not mention sample sizes, we used a global average of 100 trials for each of the data points.
 We implemented uninformative priors for all four parameters.
 These were:

 b ~ unif {-100, 100}
 c ~ unif {0, 1}